-In October of even years, the Board shall distribute an announcement to all parents/guardians of students attending the charter school operated by the Corporation and post notices at all campuses and resource centers of the charter schools operated by the Corporation to promote knowledge of upcoming vacancies on the Board of Directors.
-This announcement and notice shall indicate that a candidate application is available at the school offices of the charter schools operated by the Corporation.
+In October of even years, the Board shall distribute an announcement and advertise in local media to promote knowledge of upcoming vacancies on the Board of Directors.
+This announcement and media advertisement shall indicate that a candidate application is available at the school office.
 The deadline for the receipt of this application will the last business day in October.